exercism/DEPRECATED.rikki/comments/analyzer/ruby/for_loop/for_loop.md

-Rubyists tend to prefer enumerable methods over `for` loops. `for` loops affect variables outside of the iteration.
+Rubyists tend to prefer methods over `for` loops. `for` loops affect variables outside of the iteration.
 Here's a good example:

 ```ruby
 person = 'alice'